 Products to include are basic food and non-food grocery items, household appliances and consumables, cooked food takeaways, bakery items, fresh produce, dairy products, clothing items, toys, beauty products, toiletries, school supplies, beverages and so on.
 It’s wise to constantly study customer behaviours and buying patterns in order to note any areas where you’re falling short of customer expectations.
 Explore ways to source stock at low prices so as to competitively price your products.
 The supermarket business plan should cater for the costs of purchasing the supermarket products.

-Stock Management
+Inventory Management

 Competitive Analysis